 COP27 - The 27th Conference of the Parties to the United Nations Framework Convention on Climate Change (COP27), took place in the Egyptian city of Sharm el-Sheikh in November 2022.

 commissioning date - The date that an item of property, plant and equipment, whether acquired or constructed, is brought into use.

 compound annual growth rate - Is the mean annual growth rate of an investment over a specified period of time longer than one year.

 control - An investor controls an investee when it is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.

 corrugating medium - Paperboard made from chemical and semi-chemical pulp, or waste paper, that is to be converted to a corrugated board by passing it through corrugating cylinders.
 Corrugating medium between layers of linerboard form the board from which corrugated boxes are produced.

-CSI and CSR - Corporate social investment and corporate social responsibility.
+CSR - Corporate social responsibility.

 CSV - Corporate shared value involves developing profitable business strategies that deliver tangible social benefits.